Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 - Sturdy construction

-Now, if you require some serious heat, The Mr. Heater MH30T is an excellent choice for heating a large tent.
+If you require serious heat, The Mr. Heater MH30T is an excellent choice for heating a large tent, like a cabin tent.

 Its double burner radiant propane heater mounts directly to a 20 lb tank for easy portability up to 30,000 BTUs with both burners.
 The dual tip-over safety shut-off switches are easy to operate.